 - 1 large egg beaten with 1 tablespoon water

 - ½ cup pure maple syrup

-- Peel, core and slice apples into ¼ inch slices.
-Toss with 2 tablespoons sugar.
+- Peel, core, and slice apples into ¼-inch slices.
+Toss with 2 tablespoons of sugar.

-- On a lightly floured surface roll one sheet of puff pastry to 12 x16 rectangle.
-From a long side, cut a ⅓ inch wide strip, then cut in half.
-From a short side, cut two ⅓ inch strips.
+- On a lightly floured surface roll one sheet of puff pastry into 12 x16 rectangle.
+From a long side, cut a ⅓-inch wide strip, then cut it in half.
+From a short side, cut two ⅓-inch strips.
 Set strips aside.
-Cut remaining rectangle in half to make two 12 x 8 inch pieces.
-Place one on a parchment lined baking sheet.

-- Brush outer ⅓ inch of rectangle on baking sheet with egg wash and arrange pastry strips around perimeter of borders, trimming to fit.
+- Brush the outer ⅓ inch of the rectangle on a baking sheet with egg wash and arrange pastry strips around the perimeter of borders, trimming to fit.
 Spread cream cheese mixture inside borders and top with apples.
-If pastry gets warm at any time, place it in the refrigerator to chill.
+If the pastry gets warm at any time, place it in the refrigerator to chill.

-- On lightly floured surface roll remaining sheet, if needed to enlarge, so that it covers the apple tart.
-Cut several diagonal slits down middle of the rectangle.
+- On a lightly floured surface roll the remaining sheet, if needed to enlarge, so that it covers the apple tart.
+Cut several diagonal slits down the middle of the rectangle.

-- Brush border edges of the tart with egg wash, then top with the pastry rectangle.
+- Brush the border edges of the tart with egg wash, then top with the pastry rectangle.
 Press edges gently to seal.
-Brush tops with egg wash and sprinkle with remaining 2 tablespoons sugar.
+Brush tops with egg wash and sprinkle with the remaining 2 tablespoons of sugar.

-- Bake 30 minutes, or till puffed and golden.
+- Bake for 30 minutes, or till puffed and golden.

 - Simmer maple syrup for about 10 minutes to reduce to ⅓ cup.
 Brush hot glaze over warm tarts.
 Serve warm or at room temperature.

 Adapted from Gourmet.